-- 1. That City Council increase the City's employer contributions to the Pension Trust by 0.75% for FY2024 and adjust the contribution periodically as necessary to assure full funding in 2045; - 2.
-That the City Manager develop, and the City Council approve, a plan to consistently increase the Pension Trust ADC in the future.
-The ADC for FYE 2023 is \$68.4mm for the Pension Trust compared to \$40mm based on the minimum16.25% currently budgeted. - 3.
+- 1. That City Council adopt a plan to continue increasing the Pension Trust employer contribution incrementally on an annual basis to o assure full funding in 2045 (see table, page 8) - 2.
+That the Incremental Annual Increase Plan be updated every two years in anticipation of the City's fiscal year biennial budget. - 3.
+That the City Council approve and appropriate the Pension Trust employer contribution in accordance with each updated Incremental Annual Increase Plan. - 4.
 That the City Manager continue to negotiate the Health Funding Policy with class counsels, consider the input and recommendations from the CRS Board, and that the City Council approve the funding policy for the Healthcare Trust to ensure that the promises to CRS members will be met well into the future.
-The Healthcare Trust was well funded as of the December 31, 2021, valuation and does not now require an ADC amount but may in the future; - 4.
-That the City comply with the CSA to assure that the DROP program is cost neutral to the CRS Pension Trust and does not negatively impact the CRS Funding Ratio;
+The Healthcare Trust was well funded as of the December 31, 2022, valuation and does not now require an ADC amount but may in the future. - 5.
+That the City comply with the CSA to assure that the DROP program is cost neutral to the CRS Pension Trust and does not negatively impact the CRS Funding Ratio.